HussainHomeWork/ICS344-PROJECT-TEAM-10/phase_1/README.md

 ## Attack Execution

-We performed two types of attacks on the IIS FTP service:
+We performed two types of attacks on the ProFTPD 1.3.5 service:

-1. **Using Metasploit Framework**: We utilized the built-in exploits in Metasploit to compromise the FTP service.
+1. **Using Metasploit Framework**: We utilized the `proftpd_modcopy_exec` exploit in Metasploit to compromise the FTP service.
-2. **Custom Script**: We developed a custom Python script that automates the exploitation process.
+2. **Custom Script**: We developed a custom Bash script that automates the exploitation process using the same vulnerability.

-Detailed attack documentation and screenshots can be found in the [attack file](./attack.md).
+Detailed attack documentation and screenshots can be found in the [attack file](./attack.md) and [custom script documentation](./custom_script.md).